 Be a Kindness Role Model

 Though watching strangers be kind to one another is important, it is even more vital that you demonstrate kindness for your children.
-It’s established knowledge that children mimic their parents to learn how to be functioning adults ― which is why kids whose parents smoke are at least twice as likely to pick up the habit.
-Fortunately, you can use your little ones’ drive to imitate as a force for good .
+It’s established knowledge that children mimic their parents to learn how to be functioning adults.
+Fortunately, you can use your little ones’ drive to imitate as a force for good.
 Whenever your child is watching, you should be on your best role model behavior: saying “please” and “thank you” and being kind to everyone you meet.
 You might also engage in less-frequent magnanimous behaviors, such as donating your old boat or other items to worthwhile charities or volunteering to support a cause you believe in, to demonstrate that kindness manifests in many ways.

 Complete a Kindness Project Together

 To keep track of your child’s investment in becoming kind, you might organize a kindness project you can complete together.
 This project can take any shape, but it is important that you work with your kid to determine your goals and steps.
-Initially, you and your child should do some brainstorming regarding what kindnesses you want to accomplish: feeding or warming the homeless, visiting the sick, helping seniors, or helping your community in some other way.
+Initially, you and your child should do some brainstorming regarding what kindnesses you want to accomplish.
+Ideas may include feeding or warming the homeless, visiting the sick, helping seniors, or helping your community in some other way.
 Then, you can help your child research related charities or find other ways to realize the kindness you envision.

-You may also want want to discuss random acts of kindness for kids and what types of activities are appropriate to qualify for that.
+You may also want to discuss random acts of kindness for kids and what types of activities are appropriate.
 Throughout the project, you should encourage your little one to write a daily journal entry explaining what he or she did that day to be kind.
-Ideally, the entry will be related to achieving your kindness goals, but even small behaviors like “washing the dishes for mom” or “lending my friend a pencil in class” should bring some satisfaction.
+Ideally, the entry will be related to achieving your kindness goals.
+However, even small behaviors like “washing the dishes for mom” or “lending my friend a pencil in class” should bring some satisfaction.

 Converse About Kindness